-While the SL-CAPM is not without limitations (for instance, it has limited empirical performance when predicting actual stock returns153), it is widely used by regulators and market practitioners, due to the way it conceptualises risk and translates it into an expected rate of return on equity.
-In addition, it is relatively straightforward to implement, as the required number of inputs are relatively small and amenable to estimation.
-We consider that the SL-CAPM is preferable to other available models at this time, and we will continue to use the SL-CAPM to determine the cost of equity in future reviews.
+While the SL-CAPM is not without limitations, it is widely used by regulators and market practitioners, due to the way it conceptualises risk and translates it into an expected return on equity.
+In addition, it is relatively straightforward to implement as the required number of inputs are relatively small and subject to estimation.